allenharborth9835/week-20-react-portfolio/README.md

 ## Installation

-mongoDB must be installed in order for this app to work. follow directions from https://docs.mongodb.com/manual/installation/.
 Node must be installed please go to https://nodejs.org/en/ to install node.
 After node is installed simply type “npm Install” to install all of the necessary packages needed for this project.